Jerry Cantrell: Early life

 Cantrell was born in Tacoma, Washington, on March 18, 1966, to Gloria Jean Krumpos and Jerry Fulton Cantrell.
 He grew up in Spanaway, and is the oldest of three children.
 His father is an Army veteran, and his mother was an amateur organist and melodica player who worked as an administrative assistant for the Clover Park School District in Pierce County, Washington.
 His maternal grandmother was from Norway, and his maternal grandfather was from the Czech Republic.

 After Cantrell learned to write, he documented his goal on Dr. Seuss' book, My Book About Me, filling in the sentence "When I grow up I want to be a..." with the words "rock star".

 Cantrell's father, Jerry Sr., is a combat veteran of the Vietnam War.
 Cantrell's first childhood memory is meeting his father for the first time after he had returned from war when he was three years old.
 Due to the strain of war, his parents divorced when he was seven years old, and Cantrell was raised by his mother, Gloria, and his maternal grandmother in Tacoma.
 The family lived on welfare and food stamps.
 Jerry Sr. was the main subject of the song "Rooster", which Cantrell wrote as a tribute to his father, and his mother Gloria is also mentioned by name in the song.
 Father and son also appeared together on the music video for "Rooster", in which Jerry Sr. recalls the war.
 Cantrell would later name his music publishing company as Rooster's Son Publishing.

-Cantrell moved back with his mother to Spanaway where he attended junior high.
-His first job was delivering newspapers.